-- A. The land in a recreational vehicle park development shall be under single ownership or management by the applicant. - B. The minimum lot size for a recreational vehicle park shall be 5 contiguous acres. - C. The maximum density shall be 10 parking pads per acre. - D. A leasing office is required for all recreational home park developments.
-The office should have regular business hours but also have 24 hour availability for emergencies. - E. Each individual recreational home lot shall have a dedicated parking space.
+A. The land in a recreational vehicle park development shall be under single ownership or management by the applicant.

-- requirements of Chapter 8 of this Code. - shall be 20 feet.
+- B. The minimum lot size for a recreational vehicle park shall be 5 contiguous acres. - C. The maximum density shall be 10 parking pads per acre. - D. A leasing office is required for all recreational home park developments.
+The office should have regular business hours but also have 24 hour availability for emergencies. - E. Each individual recreational home lot shall have a dedicated parking space. - F. Dumpsters are required for solid waste collection and shall meet the screening requirements of Chapter 8 of this Code. - G. All streets within a recreation vehicle park shall be privately maintained.
+The minimum width of a one-way street shall be 12 feet and the minimum width of a two-way street shall be 20 feet.